ga-wdi-exercises/checkpoint-01/README.md

 ### #7

+Open up `workflow.txt`

+Rearrange the lines to identify the correct workflow for submitting a homework assignment created on a non-master branch.

+Remove the lines that are not required in this workflow.

+> Commit

+### #Bonus

 When the page is fewer than 600px wide, the background of `.main` turns red.
 The code responsible for this is located in the [`@media`](https://www.w3schools.com/cssref/css3_pr_mediaquery.asp) query at the bottom of the stylesheet.

 Instead of making `.main` red, reorder the elements to...